swapy-S/SOEN-6841/README.md

       1. Multiple interim deliverables testing
       2. Ongoing testing throughout the project

-# V. Technological Evolution and Expertise
+# V. Technological Evolution and Expertise (Methods)
     A. Rate of technological evolution in hardware projects
       1. Comparison with software projects
     B. Technical expertise of project leaders in hardware projects